• Skip to primary navigation

 High Holidays

-Our High Holidays services have always been open and ticketless and we generally welcome non-members to join us, though special rules are in place for the pandemic.
-Our High Holiday services have been held at the First Unitarian Universalist Congregation of Ann Arbor.
+Our High Holidays services have always been open and ticketless and we welcome non-members to join us.
+Our High Holiday services are held at the First Unitarian Universalist Congregation of Ann Arbor.

 Scroll through past High Holiday blog posts to get a sense of what our services and programming are like, read talks by rabbis and members and browse readings and reflections.